FAIMS/burial-mounds-web/README.md

   1. Ensure that the CSV file is in the **\_import** folder.
   2. Ensure the value for the key `google_drive_csv_file` in [customizable-variables.yaml](_import/customizable-variables.yaml) is the same as the file name of the CSV with the google drive links.
-  3. If you have run the `make_site.py` Python script to generate the Record Pages, then you can skip this step and move onto step 4, otherwise, please read the [generating record pages section](#generating-record-pages) and follow the instructions in that section.
+  3. If you have run the `make_site.py` Python script to generate the record pages, then you can skip this step and move onto step 4, otherwise, please read the [generating record pages section](#generating-record-pages) and follow the instructions in that section.
   4. Run the `google_drive.py` Python script.
 Once that is done, you have finish adding images from Google Drive.

-Once you have finish all the steps, run the website to test if the images were successfully associated with the Record Page.
+Once you have finish all the steps, run the website to test if the images were successfully associated with the record page.

 [Back to TOC](#table-of-contents)